6G-SANDBOX/TNLCM/tn_template_lib/CONTRIBUTING.md

-# Contribute to TN Template Library
+# Contribute to Trial Network Descriptor Templates

 ## Add a descriptor file